 October 10 is the National Day of the Republic of China (10/10 Day or Double Ten Day) and also a national holiday.
 Often incorrectly described (even by locals) as “Taiwan’s birthday”, the day commemorates the Wuchang Uprising in China, which eventually led to the establishment of the Republic of China.

-This year, there will also be a fireworks and display from Taipei 101.
-The display will take place (rather fittingly) at 10 PM on October 10.
-It will of course be on a smaller scale than the usual NYE fireworks.
+Last year (2025), for the first time ever, they had a small 10/10 fireworks and lights display from Taipei 101.
+The display (rather fittingly) took place at 10 PM on October 10.
+It was on a much smaller scale than the usual Taipei 101 NYE fireworks.
+I’ll update later if they plan to do this again in 2026!

-On October 25 to 27, the annual Taipei Hakka Yimin festival will takes place at CKS Memorial Hall.
+On October 24 to 26, the annual Taipei Hakka Yimin festival will takes place at CKS Memorial Hall.
 The festival highlights Taiwan’s Hakka culture.
 To learn more about the Hakka people, read my guide to Miaoli, where many of them live.

 Late October is also the first point in the season when you might start thinking about getting into the hot springs at Beitou.
 See my full guide to Beitou for the best ones.